Theralpine

 Does colder mean better?

-No. The 10 to 15°C range covers most of the documented benefits.
-Going below 10°C increases brown fat activation and the intensity of the neurochemical response, but also increases discomfort and risk proportionally.
-For the majority of goals, 10 to 15°C is the optimal range, not the coldest setting you can tolerate.
+Not necessarily.
+The 10 to 15°C range covers most documented benefits.
+Going below 10°C increases brown fat activation but also increases discomfort and risk.
+For most goals, 10 to 15°C is the optimal range.

 How do I keep my ice bath at a consistent temperature?